fipl-hse/fipl-hse.github.io/source/docs/llm_2023/labs/lab_7/lab_7.rst

           ``padding=True``, ``truncation=True`` to handle varying sequence lengths.

 Method returns pd.DataFrame with ``target`` and ``predictions`` columns.

+Stage 4.5.
+Infer batch
+"""""""""""""""""""""""""""""""""""""""""""""""""
+LLMs typically work with datasets with thousands of samples.
+Consequently, iterating through these datasets one sample at a time proves highly inefficient, particularly when considering that each batch conceptually aligns with the inference on a single sample.

+Also, you may have already noticed that there is some duplication in methods :py:meth:`stubs.llm_2023.lab_7.main.LLMPipeline.infer_sample` and :py:meth:`stubs.llm_2023.lab_7.main.LLMPipeline.infer_dataset`.

+To be able to eliminate all aforementioned problems first you need to implement method :py:meth:`stubs.llm_2023.lab_7.main.LLMPipeline._infer_batch` which allows to infer a single batch.

+.. note:: There are going to be a few peculiarities
+         when implementing method for generation task.
+         You can find them in :ref:`generation-label`.

+Method returns a list with model predictions.

+.. note:: Then you have to use this method to get predictions
+          for one sample and for the whole dataset.

 Stage 5.
 Introduce evaluation abstraction: ``TaskEvaluator``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~